learogue/csRNAseq_project/Tutorial/README.md

 ![Window 34](Images_tutorial/35.png)

-You select the object that you want to have the differentail expression
+You select the object that you want to have the differential expression.

 ![Window 35](Images_tutorial/36.png)

-Finished
+It find differentially expressed genes per cluster against others clusters from UMAPs and generates one table per cluster (e.g. `cluster_0.tab`) in `Analysis/folder_name_at_the_beginning/DEG/Object_clusters_X` with X the number of the corresponding UMAPs.

 ![Window 36](Images_tutorial/37.png)